-While the BPM lifecycle seems straightforward enough, each phase can take months or more and requires careful planning.
+While the BPM lifecycle seems straightforward enough, each phase requires careful planning.
 Business processes typically span multiple systems and departments.
-Onboarding an employee, for example, could involve not only HR, but also the IT department to issue security credentials and computer equipment, finance to set up tax documents, training programs for on-the-job education and so on.
+Onboarding an employee, for example, could involve not only HR, but also the IT department to issue security credentials and computer equipment, Finance to set up tax documents, training programs for on-the-job education and so on.

 Improving a business process also typically involves many groups of people, including the following:

 - Executives in charge of aligning business processes with business goals.

 - IT professionals responsible for implementing the BPM-enabling tools.

 Moreover, the work of discovering and analyzing existing workflows, generating and testing new models and optimizing a business process can generate thousands of documents.
 There is a lot of room for failure if BPM is not managed well.